openalloc/SwiftTabler/README.md

 typealias BoundValue = ObservedObject<Fruit>.Wrapper
 ```

 Note that for Core Data, the user's changes will need to be saved to the Managed Object Context.
-See the _TablerCoreData_ code for an example of how this might be done.
+See the _TablerCoreDemo_ code for an example of how this might be done.

 ## Row Background